Our Favourite Downtime Rituals

 We’re big supporters of eating locally and seasonally, which is why we love to visit Farmers’ Markets.

 Local produce is simply fresher and tastier.
-By shopping at Farmers’ Markets you’re also supporting local farmers and producers and strengthening the community which is so important if these
+By shopping at Farmers’ Markets you’re also supporting local farmers and producers and strengthening the community which is so important.

 You can search for one close to you or visit one of these, Slow Food Melbourne in Abbotsford, Collingwood Children’s Farm Farmers’ Market, Gasworks Farmers’ Market in Albert Park and Fairfield Farmers’ Market.